-Cancer is a common disease, and no level of exposure can be considered safe for carcinogens.
-The National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) program states that the lifetime risk for men and women of being diagnosed with cancer is about 38 cases in 100 people, or 38% (for all cancer sites, diagnosis at some point in life, based on 2013-2015 data).
-This corresponds to 380,000 cases in 1 million people (National Cancer Institute n.d.).
-The calculated cancer risk is the theoretical chance of developing cancer from a lifetime of exposure.
-As a baseline, the "point of departure" risk is one additional cancer case in 1 million people with similar exposures.
-This point-of-departure risk has been commonly accepted from many agencies.
+Cancer is a common disease, and exposures to carcinogens should be reduced as much as possible.

+- The National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) program states that the lifetime risk for U.S. men and women of being diagnosed with cancer is about 39 cases in 100 people, or 39% (for all cancer sites, diagnosis at some point in life, based on 2014-2016 data).
+This corresponds to 390,000 cases in 1 million people (National Cancer Institute n.d.). - The calculated cancer risk for this site represents the theoretical chance of developing cancer from a lifetime of exposure.
+It is not an estimate of the actual cancer cases in this community rather a tool for determining when public health actions are warranted.
+As a baseline, the estimated cancer risk of one additional cancer case in 1 million people with similar exposures has been commonly used by many agencies for guiding health and exposure recommendations.